the-low-res-artist/rpgforge.docs/src/front_page.md

 # Welcome !
 **RPG Power Forge** is a 2D RPG game-engine assistant in **Unity**.

-Want import animated autotiles, have pixel-perfect collisions or create a chest in 1 click ?
+Want to import animated autotiles, have pixel-perfect collisions or create a chest in 1 click ?
 That's the spirit ✨

 ![rpf_demo_1.gif](./../media/front_page/rpf_demo_1.gif)